Table of Contents_

 Even if you have the best microwave, it may need some maintenance at some point.
 For example, if your microwave will not turn on, chances are you need to replace a blown fuse.
 Luckily, installing a replacement fuse is one of the most common microwave repairs.
 That said, common repairs for microwave ovens still carry a serious risk of getting shocked by the electrical components.
 Follow our repair guide, and we’ll show you how to replace the fuse in your microwave.

 If you’re wondering why your microwave keeps turning off, a bad fuse might be to blame.
 Unfortunately, when you perform a fuse replacement, your new fuse must match the original fuse.
 So, if you cannot find the correct fuse locally, contact your microwave manufacturer for a replacement.
+For more articles on microwave repair, check out our guides on replacing a microwave door, fixing a microwave door switch, and learning the frequency of replacing a charcoal filter in a microwave.

 Unplug your microwave to avoid a power surge while using your metal screwdriver blade.
 You may suffer a lethal charge if you do not.